 In addition to corporate culture, risk assessments are a vital part of any organization’s risk management process, and one should be conducted at least annually to identify risk, inform compliance plans and drive any required mitigation strategies.
 These must inform policy and focus the compliance program on current key risks and their attendant controls.

 To build an effective AML compliance program, MSBs must integrate various components to protect the organization from high-risk customers and transactions.
 These components include internal processes and procedures, such as policies, training and risk management, as well as technology capabilities, including transaction monitoring, risk scoring, regulatory reporting and sanctions list screening.

 Data and its quality cannot be ignored.
 An effective program must continuously improve data quality based on an established set of policies and procedures.
 Data from multiple sources should be aggregated in the AML program.
 Customer-centric data will allow the MSB to group related transactions (e.g., in identifying structuring across locations).

 The program also needs to help employees identify suspicious activity efficiently, and train them to monitor for situations specific to MSBs.
 One such situation, for example, is identifying an individual using different pieces of ID at multiple locations in order to structure transactions.

 Given the volume of customers, transactions and regulatory reports that MSBs must process, not implementing an AML compliance technology is no longer an option—it’s a necessity.

-When evaluating options, MSBs should select one that is designed for their business.
+When evaluating options, MSBs should select software built for MSB AML compliance.
 Many existing solutions are designed for traditional banking and are dependent on having comprehensive customer information, which is not always the case for MSBs.